 Recovering from any kind of surgery is a little challenging for everyone.
 Oftentimes, you will not be able to do your usual tasks right after the procedure.
 The same thing goes with oral surgery recovery, you will need a few days of rest.
 Pain medications will also be prescribed together with after-care instructions.
 The healing time of a tooth implant lasts from six to eight months, but it could take longer depending on the implant itself and your body’s healing capability.
+If you still feel some symptoms after a few weeks, you should visit the nearest medical clinic to get an expert opinion.

 What To Do After Oral Surgery